-General Findings

-Much research has delved into the assessment of White privilege and White privilege awareness (citations).
-However, far fewer studies have explored the theory and measurement of Christian privilege (Hayes, 2007; Schlosser, 2003).
-At the time of the development of this research project, I was only able to find one, 8-item measure of Christian privilege awareness – i.e., it is a subscale of the Privilege and Oppression Inventory developed by Hayes et al. (2007).
-Per their recommendation, the current study was an attempt to delve more fully into this gap in the literature to allow us to create a preliminary scale to more fully measure the construct of Christian privilege awareness among Christian participants.

-The initial results of this study suggest that the existence of two subscales which both show preliminary evidence of measuring the construct of Christian privilege among Christians as evidenced by various convergent and concurrent validity measures.
-While both scales broadly speaking get at the construct of Christian privilege awareness, both subscales will be talked about below separately due to their moderately high correlation with one another, yet varying degrees of similar associations with other relevant measures.
+The initial results of this study suggest the existence of two subscales which both show preliminary evidence of measuring two facets of the construct of Christian privilege among Christians.
+While both subscales are positively correlated with each other and, broadly speaking, appear to assess the construct of Christian privilege awareness, these constructs are distinct enough to warrant separate descriptions.

 Christian Exceptionalism Subscale

-In terms of factor structure, a two-factor oblique solution was determined to be the best factor structure for the data.
-The first factor, (a 16-item factor measuring Christian exceptionalism) involves items that tap the idea of various actions and advantages that Christians have (e.g., “Christian doctors should not lose their jobs due to an unwillingness to provide services that violate their religious beliefs” and “It is acceptable to only have Christian faith symbols on government property [e.g., courthouses]”).
+The first factor consists of 16-items and appears to measure a construct we have labeled Christian exceptionalism.
+It taps themes associated with the idea that Christians enjoy implicit and explicit advantages in society (e.g., “Christian doctors should not lose their jobs due to an unwillingness to provide services that violate their religious beliefs” and “It is acceptable to only have Christian faith symbols on government property [e.g., courthouses]”).
 Because the nature of a privilege is predicated upon the denial of the same to others, it is not surprising that the current analyses revealed that items whose face validity appears to tap themes that highlight the advantages that come with being Christian tended to group together.

 Freedom From Discrimination Subscale

-The second factor included 5-items that appear to measure a theme related to the idea that one of the privileges that comes with being a Christian in the US is that one is generally free from experiencing discrimination as a function of endorsing their faith.
+The second factor included 5-items that appear to measure a theme related to the idea that one of the privileges that comes with being a Christian in the US is that one is generally free from experiencing discrimination as a function of endorsing this faith.
 Constituent items in this scale included statements that explicitly expressed this sentiment (e.g., “I do not have to worry about losing relationships because of my Christian faith” and “I do not have to worry about losing my job because of my Christian faith”).

 Convergent Validity

-With respect to convergent validity, the Christian exceptionalism subscale was shown to be positively associated with previous initial attempts at measuring Christian privilege (i.e., the Christian Privilege subscale of the Privilege and Oppression Inventory).
+With respect to convergent validity, the Christian Exceptionalism subscale was shown to be positively associated with previous attempts at measuring Christian privilege (i.e., the Christian Privilege subscale of the Privilege and Oppression Inventory).
 This suggests that the proposed scale does appear to be measuring a similar construct to the one proposed by Hayes et al. (2007).

-With respect to convergent validity, the Freedom from Discrimination subscale scale was also shown to be positively associated with previous initial attempts at measuring Christian privilege (i.e., Privilege and Oppression Inventory: Christian Privilege subscale).
+The Freedom from Discrimination subscale scale was also shown to be positively associated with the Privilege and Oppression Inventory’s Christian Privilege subscale.
 This suggests that the subscale does appear to be measuring a similar construct to the one proposed by Hayes et al. (2007) despite the additional items having been added.

 Concurrent Validity